How to Say "The princess can open the map" in Korean | -아/어요 Grammar

 What does "The princess can open the map" mean in Korean?

-The Korean sentence "공주는 지도를 열 수 있어요." translates to "The princess can open the map." in English. "공주는 지도를 열 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "공주는 지도를 열 수 있어요." translates to "The princess can open the map." in English.
+When you say "공주는 지도를 열 수 있어요.", you are not just translating — you are adopting a Korean mindset.
+The sentence carries the warmth of a fairy-tale world.

 Pronunciation guide: gongjuneun jidoreul yeol su iteoyo.